cristopulos/18sh/readme.md

 	<company> dividends <number>

 This command has the company distribute `<number>` as a dividend.
-Use the per-share value, not the total dividend: if there are ten shares as usual and the total sum is £200, the command is
+Use the total dividend (this is important to mention because original version of this command requires per-share value): if there are ten shares as usual and the total sum is £200, the command is

-	GER dividends 20
+	GER dividends 200

-as the per-share dividend is £20.
+18SH will take care of properly distributing the dividend among share owners according to set company size - so 10-share company will yield £20 per share while 5-share company would £40.
+If for whatever reson amount of money to distribute is not a multiple of a sharesize 18SH will round down the amount to the integer value.
 This command can be abbreviated up to `d` and it also has an alias, `pays`.
 These are all identical to the command above:

-	GER d 20
+	GER d 200
-	GER pays 20
+	GER pays 200
-	GER pay 20
+	GER pay 200
-	GER pa 20
+	GER pa 200
-	GER p 20
+	GER p 200

 ### HALF DIVIDENDS
 	<company> halfdividends <number>